Thalus08/Thalus08/README.md

-- 🌱 I’m currently learning C++ & Python
+- 🌱 I’m currently learning C++, Python, Java, and any programming languages that I have interest

 <!---